mollywang/NETS213-Crowdsourcing-HW6/report.md

 ![Rate the Music Group](https://github.com/mollywang/NETS213-Crowdsourcing-HW6/blob/master/ratethemusicgroup.png)
-![Rate the Music Group 2](https://github.com/mollywang/NETS213-Crowdsourcing-HW6/blob/master/ratemusicgroup2.png) This is an example of what an *iterative decision task* looks like to a contributor.
+![Rate the Music Group 2](https://github.com/mollywang/NETS213-Crowdsourcing-HW6/blob/master/ratemusicgroup2.png) This is an example of what a *decision task* looks like to a contributor.

 ##6.
 Analysis of Results and Comparison to the Findings of the Original Paper